Technology Education

 COURSE CODE: MENR-12

 If you want to change the world you may want to consider Engineering 12.
 Finish your final year with a Bang, while learning key life skills that will assist you in any endeavour.
-Engineering 12 is an applied theory class where students are presented with design problems and asked to develop viable solutions using scientific and engineering principles.
+Engineering 12 is a hands-on class where students are presented with design problems and asked to develop viable solutions.
 Students will need to be able to demonstrate teamwork and initiative in this collaborative class.
 Students will use various design approaches to develop their project work.
-Student projects may include arcade stand, nanotechnology, the Da Vinci case, fabrication as well as smaller design projects.
+Student projects may include arcade stand, nanotechnology, Giant tape cassette, fabrication as well a ‘passion’ project’ which is a project of their choice.

 FOUNDATIONS IN TRADES 11